janek1842/MyCinemaCenter/README.md

+# MyCinemaCenter

-# MyCinemaCenter - Django web application with informations about movies, series, film staff etc.
+## This is Django based Web app with informations about movies, series, cinemas, actors, TV directors.
+It's very similar to Filmweb popular website

+View some screenshots from this app in **Screenshots.zip**

+### User is allowed to:

+- login,register and edit personal account
+- add and edit objects(news,movies, series, cinemas, actors, directors)
+- comment and rate these objects
+- own personal subpage with subscribed objects
+- view some statistics and ranks of these objects

-In this project I was responsible for:
+### In this project I was responsible for:

 - Creating login/register system
 - News subpage